LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Aime/Mazikeen (Lady Maize of Woodfall).md

-A lady of the court of [[Woodfall]] by day, turned smuggler by night
+Daughter of the Duke of [[Woodfall]] by day, turned smuggler by night: Mazikeen was sent to the capital ata young age for tutelage in royal

 Greedy - perhaps the reason their wife had to sacrifice themselves to save them